 There’s about a hundred ways to answer this but mainly I shoot photos for memories.
 Being able to look at all my photos 10, 15, 20 years from now seems really important to me…I also like the artistic side of it, constantly watching and waiting for something to happen.
 I never let my guard down when I have my camera; I’m 100% aware of my surroundings.

 I just always think about what I’m going to look back on and black and white just seems more iconic.
 I really like how black and white makes a photo seem like the past because the past is exactly what a photo is.
 It was there at one moment, you shot it and now it’s gone.

 Clearly Mr Gore takes a lot of care to ensure that the photos he lets other people see are of the utmost quality.
 It doesn’t seem like he is rushing to put himself out there and garner a lot of attention for his photography – and he doesn’t do it because he is a professional skateboarder and people would be paying at least some attention to him doing it anyway.
 The attention for his photography has come naturally.
 His photos are quite striking and beautiful in a simulacrum of city and street-life in monochrome.
 Choosing to develop and print his own photos, shows that he really is in total control of their creation – from the click of the shutter to hanging them up to dry – and doing so only with film (which he mentions he has been shooting with for around 6 years) shows that he is committed to photography as a craft.
 Most people who start photography these days, would do so with a digital camera, which despite its many practicalities as a medium, doesn’t take the same amount of commitment and the individual learning process that film does.
-Enjoy a selection of Ben’s photos on this page and on both of his websites: ‘Rounddabend’ and ‘BenGore’.
-You can also enjoy his welcome to Magenta clip below:
+Enjoy a selection of Ben’s photos on this page and on his website.

-Below are all his photos we published in issue 118:
+Below are Ben’s photos that were published in Issue 118: